krsnaa/atlassian-facets/README.md

 # Atlassian Facets Demonstration

-For this demonstration, we use the Census Income Data Set from the UCI Machine Learning Repository - http://archive.ics.uci.edu/ml/datasets/Census+Income
+For this demonstration, we use the Census Income Data Set from the UCI Machine Learning Repository as it is a decently sized dataset allowing for exploration across facets - http://archive.ics.uci.edu/ml/datasets/Census+Income.

+However, it is trivial to run this tool on the dataset present in tables on a Confluence / Jira page.

 ## Facets-Overview